You can go for lacquer or varnish if you want a glossy sheen on your wood. But, what’s the difference between them?

 It has a thin flow, which makes it easy to spray (or thin the solvent).
 You can repair lacquer damages by sanding and spraying another coat.

 - To make wood glossy.

-- Lacquer is used over broad furniture like center tables because it’s easier to spray over large areas.
+- Over broad furniture like center tables because it’s easier to spray over large areas.

 Lacquer vs Varnish

-To compare both finishes, we’ll use the features of a proper wood finish and see how both finishes (varnish and lacquer) compare.
+To compare both finishes, we’ll use the features of a proper wood finish and see how both finishes compare.